bigabiga/website/_films/song-at-midnight-1937.md

 layout: film

-excerpt: China's first horror film, this is loosely based on The Phantom of the Opera.
+excerpt: China's first horror film, loosely based on The Phantom of the Opera.
 A disfigured musical genius roams a traditional Chinese opera house, punishing those who offend him.
-synopsis: China's first horror film, this is loosely based on The Phantom of the Opera.
+synopsis: China's first horror film, loosely based on The Phantom of the Opera.
 A disfigured musical genius roams a traditional Chinese opera house, punishing those who offend him.
 title: Song at Midnight
 runtime: 113
 genre: